Hirajis/nest-scaffolding/README.md

 ## First install nestjs cli on your local machine with command
 npm i -g @nestjs/cli

+## install copy files npm on your local machine with following command to copy required files into dist folder for build
+npm i copyfiles -g

 ## Set the typeorm configuration to connect db
 ```
 1. Create ormconfig.json file in root directory if it is not exist